The Age of Hybrids

 The development of microcoils has introduced another kind of hybrid.
 Several mattresses now have comfort layers of microcoils and minicoils.
 These layers create foam-coil hybrid comfort sections, A 1.5” to 3” microcoil layer reduces the overall weight of the mattress, increases conformity, and makes the mattress cooler.

 Hybrid mattresses are here to stay.
 From thicker foam layers over innersprings, this mattress category has become diverse, and its diversity is likely to increase.
-As another sign that hybrids have come of age, TEMPUR-Pedic, the original memory foam mattress company, introduced its TEMPUR-Flex Collection of hybrid mattresses in 2016, and its two new collections, TEMPUR-Adapt and TEMPUR-ProAdapt, each have hybrid models.
+As another sign that hybrids have come of age, TEMPUR-Pedic, the original memory foam mattress company, introduced its TEMPUR-Flex Collection of hybrid mattresses in 2016, and two of its new collections, TEMPUR-Adapt and TEMPUR-ProAdapt, each have hybrid models.